joemoose/psiops/docs/character.md

 !!! example

-	A physically powerful and headstrong operator who's not particularly dextrous or tactically minded: STRENGTH 2, REFLEXES -1, TACTICS 0, WILLPOWER 1.
+	A physically powerful and headstrong operator who's not particularly dexterous or tactically minded: STRENGTH 2, REFLEXES -1, TACTICS 0, WILLPOWER 1.

 ---

 ### Step 2: Core Drives

-Roll a **D66** to select your character’s ***Core Drive*** from the [Core Drives table](#core-drives).
+Roll a **D66** to select your character’s **Core Drive** from the [Core Drives table](#core-drives).
 Each team member in your squad must have a unique core drive.
 Reroll any duplicates.

 !!! note